Aero-Horsepower & Drag Loss Calculator

 Al Lamb

-Charlie Toy based fairing from Airtech.
+Charlie Toy based fairing from Airtech (Now Closed).
 Road race tires not certified for 300 mph.
 Two trips to Bolivia...the second trip the bike arrived too late due to shipping issues.
 Damn.

 The bike was subsequently modified with a longer tail to inprove the Cd. which will make it more susceptible to side winds.
 You best have your own three spotters down wind with aneometers to give you a go or no go with the trigger being 5mph.
 Gusts from a gap in the hills from the left will push the tail around and veer you left.

-For 2023 bike was completely redone but engine and turbo gremlins resuletd in one last day pass at 260.
+For 2023 bike was completely redone but engine and turbo gremlins resulted in one last day pass at 260.
 Cruel place.

 Tom Bookhamer